Human rights in the Islamic Republic of Iran: History

 The Islamic revolution is thought to have a significantly worse human rights record than the Pahlavi dynasty it overthrew.
 According to political historian Ervand Abrahamian, "whereas less than 100 political prisoners had been executed between 1971 and 1979, more than 7900 were executed between 1981 and 1985. ... the prison system was centralized and drastically expanded ...
 Prison life was drastically worse under the Islamic Republic than under the Pahlavis.
 One who survived both writes that four months under [warden] Ladjevardi took the toll of four years under SAVAK.
 In the prison literature of the Pahlavi era, the recurring words had been 'boredom' and 'monotony'.
 In that of the Islamic Republic, they were 'fear', 'death', 'terror', 'horror', and most frequent of all 'nightmare' ('kabos')."
 According to estimates provided by the military historian Spencer C. Tucker, in the period of 1980 to 1985, between 25,000 and 40,000 Iranians were arrested, 15,000 Iranians were tried and 8,000 to 9,500 Iranians were executed.

 The vast majority of killings of political prisoners occurred in the first decade of the Islamic Republic, after which violent repression lessened.
-With the rise of the Iranian reform movement and the election of moderate Iranian president Mohammad Khatami in 1996 numerous moves were made to modify the Iranian civil and penal codes in order to improve the human rights situation.
-The predominantly reformist parliament drafted several bills allowing increased freedom of speech, gender equality, and the banning of torture.
-These were all dismissed or significantly watered down by the Guardian Council and leading conservative figures in the Iranian government at the time.
+With the rise of the Iranian reform movement and the election of moderate Iranian president Mohammad Khatami in 1997, numerous attempts were made to amend Iranian laws in order to improve women’s rights, most of which were rejected or significantly watered down by the Guardian Council and other conservative institutions.
+The period also saw a temporary expansion of the independent press.